robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 }
 {% endhighlight %}

-We could even abstract it further by realising that we just want a monad with the value computed from the value of two monads,
+Great, we got rid of one `monadB.of` call!
+But we could even abstract it further by realising that we just want a monad with the value computed from the value of two monads,
-[a fairly common operation](https://github.com/fantasyland/fantasy-sorcery/blob/master/index.js#L47-L54) that's called `lift2`:
+[a fairly common operation](https://github.com/fantasyland/fantasy-sorcery/blob/master/index.js#L47-L54) that's called `lift2M` — The `M` stands for Monad, of course:

 {% highlight js %}
 // Monad(a), Monad(b), (a, b -> Monad(c)) -> Monad(c)
-function lift2(monadA, monadB, transformation) {
+function lift2M(monadA, monadB, transformation) {
   return monadA.chain(function(valueA) {
     return map(monadB, function(valueB) {
       return transformation(valueA, valueB)